kalpana762/my2-Kanakamalla/README.md

 | Swimming | it helps good breathing holding capacity | 4 hrs |
 | Chess | it helps in concentration | 6 hrs |
 ******
+# Quotes of my Favourite Scientists
+> The more I learn,the more I realize how much I don't know - "Isaac Newton"
+>
+> The best way to predict the future is to create it - "Peter Drucker"
+******